dodona-edu/dodona-edu.github.io/en/references/tested/dsl/index.md

 Specifies the expected return value.

-Depending on the value, this attribute is interpreted as:
+By default, this attribute is interpreted as a YAML value.

-- If an untagged string, the string uses the same Python syntax as for [expressions and statements](#expressions-and-statements).
+For example, a YAML string will result in a literal string value.

-- If it is an untagged object, it is seen as the advanced output for an oracle.
+If you need more advanced return values, there are two options:

-- If it is another value, it is interpreted as a YAML value.
+- string tagged as `!expression` use the same Python syntax as for [expressions and statements](#expressions-and-statements)

-With the tags `!v` or `!values`, you can mark strings or objects as also being YAML values.
+- objects tagged as `!oracle` denote the return value oracle (see below)

 #### `exit_code`